The Grow Project is a charitable organisation run by people who know what it is like to struggle with wellbeing challenges.

 I live in Hove and find joy in singing, nature photography, sailing and good friends.

-Julie Wright, Director and course leader
+Julie Wright, Co-Founder and Chair

 Being out in nature & around animals lights up my life.
 I know it's essential for my emotional & physical wellbeing.
 And my passion for the therapeutic benefits of nature connection led me to set up The Grow Project.